aces/Loris/docs/wiki/99_Developers/Translating.md

 ## Architecture

-Translatable strings used by LORIS are stored in `.po` (portable object) files which is the standard used by `gettext` library in the PHP backend.
-These are compiled into the `json` files used by the javascript frontend, so that the same translations are used throughout LORIS.
+Translatable strings used by LORIS are stored in `.po` (portable object) files which is the standard used by `gettext` library.
+These are compiled into both the `json` files used by the javascript frontend, and the 'mo' files used by the PHP backend, so that the same translations are used throughout LORIS.

 (For advanced usage of the format in languages that include multiple forms of plural an internet search is likely to provide better guidance than this